peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  Finds the largest value that's smaller than the given value.  <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context object to control the precision and exponent range of the result.
 The rounding mode from this context is ignored.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).

 <b>Return Value:</b>